-What is a communication hub?
+What is a communications hub?

-A communication hub is installed in homes and businesses to connect Smart DCC's secure network to smart gas and electric meters and allow smart meters and in-home displays to connect to each other.
+A communications hub is installed in homes and businesses to connect the DCC's secure network to smart gas and electric meters and allow smart meters and in-home displays to connect to each other.
 The communications hub sits next to or on top of the the smart meter in your home.
 There are two types of communications hub; the standard communications hub and a dual band communications hub.

 Communications hub information & specifications

 pdf | 1.57 mb

 Communications Hub Supporting Information